Pirate101: Companions

 Depending on the class chosen for the player's character, as well as other choices made in character creation, different companions will be assigned to the player.
 For example, if a player chooses the Witchdoctor class, they will fight alongside Kan Po of the MooShu Five and Mormo of the Kraken Skulls Five.
 If they choose "shipwrecked" as their parent's death in character creation, the player will be able to fight alongside Lucky Jack Russell of the Presidio Five.
 Other companions are reserved for one class only.
 There are currently, however, nine major companions that all players have the capacity to gain access to as they progress through the story.
 These companions are prominent enough to shape the plot directly, and many have their own story lines within 'promotion quests.'
 After the completion of these quests, involved companions often gain a new title, outfit, ability, or some combination thereof.
 Companions have the ability to aid the player in combat.

 Payment model

 The game offers a choice of either subscription or "free-to-play" with microtransactions.
 Free-to-play customers can purchase access to different Chapters of content using in-game currency called Crowns.
-Chapters only need to be purchased once, but other actions in the game may be necessary before gaining access to them.
-Crowns also can be used to buy in-game exclusive items and to use the Transportaler system to instantly transport to other worlds.

-Players who purchase a subscription may adventure through all playable worlds and are also able to gain access to faster Energy regeneration, a larger backpack, a larger friends list, and the ability to reset companion talents.
-Subscribers can also post on the Pirate101 message board, and receive multiple benefits throughout the month.
+Players who purchase a subscription may adventure through all playable worlds and are also able to gain access to various miscellaneous benefits.